Complete Ecommerce Guide to Shipping Insurance: Carriers & Benefits Explained

 Download this blog as a PDF to revisit it whenever you want.
 We’ll email you a copy.

-Though major shipping carriers are generally reliable, packages still get lost and damaged, and ecommerce businesses need to be prepared when they do.
+Though major shipping carriers are generally reliable, packages still get lost and damaged.

-This means that many ecommerce businesses will have to cover the cost of damaged or undelivered packages, and then some.
-Instead of covering losses out of pocket, you can get your packages insured.
+No matter which party is at fault, customers still expect ecommerce businesses to cover the cost of damaged or undelivered packages.
+But instead of covering losses out of pocket, you can get your packages insured.
 Read on about the costs and overall value of shipping insurance.